migs/terraform-gcp-bosh/README.md

 # Google Cloud Platform BOSH Bastion & NAT Gateway Terraform Module

 A Terraform Module for creating a BOSH Bastion preloaded with the scripts required to build a BOSH Director, using the ['bosh-deployment'](https://github.com/cloudfoundry/bosh-deployment) repo.
+This BOSH bastion will be configured with an external Cloud SQL database.

 This module uses the ['terraform-gcp-natgateway'](https://github.com/migs/terraform-gcp-natgateway) module to provide the NAT Gateway configuration.
+This module uses the ['terraform-gcp-database'](https://github.com/migs/terraform-gcp-database) module to provide the Cloud SQL database.

 ## Usage